 PWA was once reserved for large and prosperous brands.
 Today, every retailer is more and more often at the fingertips.

 2. Shopping in Augmented Reality

-The Augmented Reality (AR) allows the user to visualize the product they are interested in.
+The Augmented Reality (AR) allows the user to visualise the product they are interested in.
 Thanks to this, just before buying it, he can see how the product looks “in fact”.
-It breaks the barrier of physical contact with the selected object, and also gives you the opportunity to see its features – color, size, texture, etc. This type of technology allows the customer to make the right decision and reduces the risk of dissatisfaction, complaints and returns of purchased goods.
+It breaks the barrier of physical contact with the selected object, and also gives you the opportunity to see its features – colour, size, texture, etc. This type of technology allows the customer to make the right decision and reduces the risk of dissatisfaction, complaints and returns of purchased goods.

 Also, companies offering clothing are interested in AR, creating the possibility of trying clothes in a virtual wardrobe and even offering 3D body scans at home (ZOZO company).

 One-Click Payments, or one-click payment, consists in storing customer credit card data, which allows an express purchase to be made with the help of a single button.
 As a result, customers less often leave their baskets and decide to make a purchase faster.
 This solution has already been applied by Amazon in 2017.
 This enabled her to significantly increase profits.